Human Services-Board Certified Practitioner

 What types of courses will fulfill the eleven content areas?

 Social and Cultural Issues: Studies related to matters affecting different cultures and the importance of respecting and appreciating cultural diversity.
-Social issues include but are not limited to human rights, race and gender issues, welfare, poverty, violence against women/children and homelessness.
+Social issues include but are not limited to human rights, race and gender issues, welfare, poverty, violence against women and children, and homelessness.
 Cultural issues include religious differences, stereotyping and profiling, crime, gang issues, and other issues stemming from widely held beliefs and misunderstandings among cultures.
 Includes information about beliefs and thought processes related to social and cultural issues and influences fundamental to these issues.

 Human Behavior: Studies providing an understanding of the ranges of normal and abnormal human behavior and the environmental contexts in which these behaviors occur.
-The effect of the environment on behavior and the effect of behavior of the individual on the environment and on others around him/her.
+Includes the effect of the environment on behavior and the effect of behavior of the individual on the environment and on others around him/her.
 May include information about addictive behavior and mental processes, criminal behaviors, delinquency, psychological disorders, etc.